 The School will be entitled to cancel any course at any time subject to the repayment of any deposit and fees received in respect of the course or the part of the course which has been cancelled.

-In the unlikely event of cancellation of a course by ourselves, we undertake to offer a suitable transfer to an alternative date or course, or a full refund (within 7 days) of any course fees and accommodation fees.
+In the unlikely event of cancellation of a course by ourselves for reasons not defined below in Force Majeure, we undertake to offer a suitable transfer to an alternative date or course, or a full refund (within 7 days) of any course fees and accommodation fees.
 We cannot be held liable for any third-party costs, such as travel bookings or accommodation with hotels other than our own.

-- No refund will be made if you fail to attend all or any part of the course (and the School is unable to reallocate your place).
+- No refund will be made if you fail to attend all or any part of the course.

 - Refunds that are due will be made within 7 business days of approval.

-- All refunds are made to the source of the initital payment, ie. fees paid by a credit card can only be refunded to the same card.
+- All refunds are made to the source of the initial payment, ie. fees paid by a credit card can only be refunded to the same card.

 Refunds are not available on gift voucher purchases, nor can Gift Vouchers be exchanged for cash or other goods.
 Gift vouchers are transferable, so if you are unable to make your course, you may contact us to nominate a replacement.